Gradiant/MRT_TableQA/README.md

 **_This project was developed by [Gradiant](https://www.gradiant.org)._**

 ## License
-BIC is licensed under the Mozilla Public License v2.0 - see the [LICENSE](LICENSE) file for details
+This repository is licensed under the Mozilla Public License v2.0 - see the [LICENSE](LICENSE) file for details